stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 You know, that is a thing with improv.
-Like, yes, we can talk about what the character is and what they're like, but we started doing it and realized, "Oh, you know what?
+Like, yes, we can talk about what the character is and what they're like, but we started doing it and realised, "Oh, you know what?
 These characters don't fit together-- the relationships don't fit together in the way that we might hope.
 Let's have another go at it."
 We did, and we ended up with much better episodes.

 #### BEN